Henrico County Public Schools: Pupil transportation

-As one room school houses gradually evolved into graded elementary schools with multiple classrooms (an educational development in Henrico as in many other places), children often lived too far away from the closest of these schools to walk as they had previously to the smaller schools.
+In Henrico as well as other places, one-room schoolhouses gradually evolved into elementary schools with multiple classrooms, separated by grade.
+The centralization of schools meant that children often lived too far away from the closest of these schools to walk as they had previously to the smaller schools.

 Henrico began transportation of some children via farm wagons, and the program quickly grew.
 In 1933, Henrico County Public Schools began operating school buses.
-By 1960, the county was operating 118 buses expanding to 158 by 1964.
-In the early 1970s, fleet maintenance for all county and school board vehicles – which had been located at Dabb's House on Nine Mile Road and at a West End depot formerly located on the site now occupied by Regency Mall on Parham Road at Quioccasin Road – was consolidated at a new large and modern facility on Woodman Road in the northern section of the county.
+By 1960, the county was operating 118 buses, which had increased to 158 by 1964.

+Fleet maintenance for all county and school board vehicles had been located at Dabb's House on Nine Mile Road and at a West End depot formerly located on the site now occupied by Regency Mall.
+Yet, in the early 1970s, maintenance operations were consolidated at a new facility on Woodman Road in the northern section of the county.

-The Henrico school division is one of the larger school bus programs in Virginia as well as in the United States.
+The Henrico school division is one of the larger school bus programs in Virginia and the United States.
 As of the 2021–22 school year, Henrico County Public Schools used a fleet of 627 school buses.
 Henrico County Public School buses make two to four runs into and out of schools every school day, transporting more than 28,000 students to school and bringing them home daily.
-Most buses are Type C "conventional style" school, and Type D, or Transit buses Bus models include the International FE, International RE, Thomas Saf-T-Liner HDX.
+Most buses are Type C "conventional" or Type D "transit" buses; bus models include the International FE, International RE, and the Thomas Saf-T-Liner HDX.

+Currently, the bus system is divided into five areas: 1/East, 2/North, 3/Northwest, 4/West, and 5/Northeast.
+While most buses use ultra-low-sulfur diesel, 10 propane-powered buses are being piloted.
+The division attempts to replace buses at least every 13 years.
+During the 2023-2024 school year, the division used over a million gallons of diesel fuel for its buses alone, which traveled over 10 million miles.

 Technology

 Laptop program

 Henrico County Public Schools was one of the first school divisions in the U.S. to distribute laptop computers to students, during the 2001 school year.
+Indeed, the district was the first in the country to give a laptop to each high school student.
 Initially, the four-year, $18.6 million project was for high school students alone.
 However, the middle school program was also phased in 2002.
 Up until the 2005–06 school year, Apple computers were used exclusively.
 In 2005, Dell was awarded a contract with HCPS for high school students.
 Middle school students received Dell units at the beginning of the 2010–11 school year.
 In 2018, the school division partnered with Microsoft and Dell to bring Windows 10 and Dell Chromebooks to students.

 Response to the laptop program has been mainly positive.